bigcommerce/gruf/README.md

 require 'gruf'
 ```

+Make sure to review [UPGRADING.md](https://github.com/bigcommerce/gruf/blob/master/UPGRADING.md)
+if you are upgrading gruf between minor or major versions.

 ### Client

 From there, you can instantiate a client given a stub service (say on an SslCertificates proto with a GetSslCertificate call):